Make sure to discover London hidden gems before others do!

 Shoreditch and Brick Lake

-Another friend, another area of London I got to discover.
-Nowadays, Shoreditch is the area where I decide to stay any time I am in town.
 This up and coming neighborhood has a multitude of good pubs and restaurants, shops, art galleries and lots and lots of street art.
-It’s one of the most unusual places to visit in London, but something tells me it won’t be like that for a long time.
+It’s one of the lesser known places to visit in London, but something tells me it won’t be like that for a long time.

 If you want to explore this part of London a bit more in depth, opt for one of these tours:

 Alternative London 2-hour street art walking tour – a cool tour that will highlight the most interesting sights in the area.